 The microbiome and COVID-19

 The latest medical research is showing that a healthy gut microbiome is likely to play a role in protecting us from the most severe symptoms of COVID-19.
-You can read more about this in my blog.
-This series of three webinars expands upon the blog and is for anyone wanting to understand current research on the microbiome and COVID-19 so they can make informed decisions about their diet to support their microbiome health.
+This series of three webinars is for anyone wanting to understand current research on the microbiome and COVID-19 so they can make informed decisions about the foods they eat to support their microbiome health.

-Each live webinar will fully reference the latest available research published in medical literature and introduce clear, evidence-based steps you can take to support the health of your microbiome – primarily through simple food choices.
-For more details on what the webinars cover, please see below.
+Each webinar is fully referenced with the latest research published in medical literature and introduces clear, evidence-based steps you can take to support the health of your microbiome – primarily through simple food choices.
+For more details on what the webinars cover, see below.

-£99 for all three webinars, or £35 for the first one and £70 for the following two (for those who have done the first webinar).
+£75 for all three webinars, or £30 for the first one and then £50 for the following two webinars.

 Drawing on my early career in medical research, I am passionate about sharing the latest insights from microbiome research in a way that is accessible to everyone, including those who don’t have a scientific or medical background.
-While the microbiome can change significantly within just 3–6 weeks of certain dietary changes, shifting the overall balance of your microbiome is not a quick fix, so this is not an unrealistic “microbiome reset” programme.
-Instead, this webinar series gives you empowering information and tools for you to take action to improve your microbiome balance that can support your health – right now and for many years to come.
+While the microbiome can change significantly within just 3–6 weeks of certain dietary changes, shifting the overall balance of your microbiome requires sustained action.
+This webinar series gives you empowering information and tools for you to take action to improve your microbiome balance that can support your health – right now and for many years to come.

-These webinars are for anyone wanting to take proactive steps to support their health and immune system, especially those who are concerned that their age, ethnicity, underlying health conditions or extra tummy fat places them at increased risk for the more severe COVID symptoms.
-The series is also suitable for those who want to make an investment in healthy ageing and the prevention of inflammation-related conditions – where the effectiveness of microbiome diet interventions are already well evidenced.
+These webinars are for anyone wanting to take proactive steps to support their health and immune system, especially those who are concerned that their age, ethnicity, underlying health conditions or higher bodyweight places them at increased risk for the more severe COVID symptoms.
+The series is also suitable for those recovering from COVID, and those who want to make an investment in healthy ageing and the prevention of inflammation-related conditions – where the effectiveness of microbiome diet interventions are already well evidenced.

-Each webinar will include clear steps you can take that week as well as detailed information on which foods can be chosen for microbiome health, so you can make your own meal plans and recipes to suit you.
-All steps are suitable for vegetarians and vegans, and can be followed by those requiring low-sugar, low-salt and gluten-free diets.
+Each webinar will include clear steps you can take, as well as detailed information on which foods can be chosen for microbiome health, so you can make your own meal plans and recipes to suit you.

 Introduction to the gut microbiome and its role in health and disease